sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/lesson_3.rst

    :height: 4.40833in

 .. note::

-    There are two “GND” pins on the module.
+    There are two \"GND\" pins on the module.
 You only need to connect one of them.

 Now, you will see 7-color auto-flash LED flashing seven colors.